Comic courtesy of XKCD, via Creative Commons License

 Short for ‘decomposition of problems,’ the decomp interview helps us get a sense of how well you’re able to break down a problem into its nitty-gritty components, before the actual nitty-gritty building begins.

-The software engineering problems we encounter are often nebulous and complex, and require engineers who can break them down, develop a reasonable first-pass solution, and independently take steps to execute that solution.
+The problems we encounter are often nebulous and complex, and require engineers who can break them down, develop a reasonable first-pass solution, and independently take steps to execute that solution.
 Decomp is a collaborative process – it might involve some coding or sketching out of what the code may look like.
 But most often, it involves whiteboarding and brainstorming with another dev to talk through the potential feature set.

 This reflects what working at Palantir is actually like.
 Engineers have a tremendous amount of freedom here; our devs aren’t given features described to full specifications simply to implement.
 Rather, our customers typically give us an idea of what they think they need, but don’t know how to explain fully or build themselves.
 Since our work is constantly evolving, decomp is essential for all of our devs to be able to strategically assess the work that lies ahead.